StartBootstrap/startbootstrap-sb-admin-2/README.md

 To use this template, choose one of the following options to get started:
 * Download the latest release on Start Bootstrap
 * Fork this repository on GitHub
-* Install via bower using `bower startbootstrap-sb-admin-2` and use the files in /dist
+* Install via bower using `bower install startbootstrap-sb-admin-2`

 ## Bugs and Issues